Betsy Ginsburg, AMFT, APCC (she/her)

 Accepting

-A solid therapeutic relationship creates the foundation for our work together.
-In our sessions, I strive to create a space where you can be your whole self and feel truly heard, attuned to, and understood.
-Feeling known and accepted for who you are often helps to cultivate more self-acceptance and compassion.
-I feel honored to be trusted with your story and I aim to bring warmth, empathy, and unconditional positive regard into the room, meeting you where you are and helping you move forward in a new way.
+A solid therapeutic relationship forms the foundation of our work together.
+I strive to create a space where you can be your whole self and feel truly heard, attuned to, and understood.
+Feeling known and accepted often cultivates more self-acceptance and compassion.
+I bring warmth, empathy, and unconditional positive regard, meeting you where you are.

 Exploratory

-II operate from the belief that there is no set agenda in therapy.
-We will follow what feels most important, interesting, or alive for you in any given session, trusting that where we end up is right where we belong.
-Staying curious and open gives us the ability to explore various experiences in your life that may be influencing your present, as well as allowing space to dive a bit deeper into the places that might feel a little more challenging at times.
-There is no one way to do therapy and we can always keep discussing how sessions are feeling, what is most helpful, and how we can shift together as we go.
+I operate from the belief that there's no set agenda in therapy.
+We'll follow what feels most important, interesting, or alive for you in any given session, trusting that where we end up is right where we belong.
+This curiosity allows us to explore various experiences that may be influencing your present and delve deeper into challenging areas, supporting both anxiety therapy and relationship therapy.

 Holistic

-n the process of therapy, I believe that it’s important to explore and integrate all parts of you that exist and deserve attention.
-We will take into consideration what has shaped who you are including, your past/upbringing, relationships, environment, and systemic context.
-By inviting your mind, body, and spirit to be present in the space we are able to take a whole-person approach to healing.
+In therapy, it's crucial to explore and integrate all parts of you that exist and deserve attention.
+We'll consider what has shaped who you are, including your past, upbringing, relationships, environment, and systemic context.
+By inviting your mind, body, and spirit into the space, we take a whole-person approach to healing.

 Collaborative

 Therapy is largely about our ability to connect and work together.
-You will always know yourself better than I will know you, but the more you’re able to share, the more I’m able to ask questions and check out observations or interpretations based on my expertise and what I’m noticing to see if they resonate with you.
-If they don’t, great!
-That just means we’ve learned something else along the way.
-This process of discovery can be empowering, as you gain clarity on what is holding you back and how to move forward in a more authentic and aligned way.
+You'll always know yourself better than I will, but the more you share, the more I can ask questions and offer observations based on my expertise to see if they resonate with you.
+This process of discovery empowers you to gain clarity on what's holding you back and how to move forward authentically, especially in Couples Therapy or when addressing anxiety in relationships.

 I’m Particularly Good at Working With:

-Individuals feeling disconnected from themselves and the people in their lives, wanting to strengthen relationships and/or cultivate more body trust, self-compassion, and authenticity
+Individuals feeling disconnected from themselves and others, wanting to strengthen relationships, and cultivate more body trust, self-compassion, and authenticity.
+This often involves relationship therapy.

-Couples feeling stuck in distressing patterns, seeking to reconnect
+Couples feeling stuck in distressing patterns and seeking to reconnect, through effective Couples Therapy.

 Those navigating the realities of possessing non-normative/marginalized identities (e.g. neurodivergence, race/religion/culture, LGBTQIA2S+, living in a bigger body) in our current society

-Midlife/older adults navigating the challenges of aging, grief, and mid-later life transitions
+Midlife/older adults navigating the challenges of aging, grief, and mid-to-later life transitions

 I Hold Space For: